abuchmueller/Rpriori/README.md

 Example: Creating association rules
 -----------------------------------

-Let's say we would like to mine association rules based on the `Groceries` dataset with the `Rpriori` package.
-Let's first get a rough overview over the dataset.
-To do so we could take a look the `summary()` function of Rpriori.
+This is a basic example which shows you how to create association rules with `Rpriori` using the `Groceries` dataset.

+Before we do that it might be useful to take a look at our data beforehand.
+Use the `summary()` function of Rpriori to do so:

 ``` r
 summary(Groceries)